Joseph A. Lombardo

 Police images from your arrest for public drunkenness a few years back keeps showing up in search engine results and on mug shot websites all over the Internet.
 Your face is everywhere – along with your personal information.
 You contact the websites to take down the pictures, but they won’t budge.
 Some offer to remove them for a fee, but that’s sounds like extortion.
 Are mug shot websites breaking the law by profiting from your youthful indiscretions?
-Our criminal attorneys examine the relevant laws to find the truth.
+Our New Jersey criminal defense attorneys examine the relevant laws to find the truth.

 Public Information is Always Available

 Your mug shot from your arrest, along with any other information the police choose to include, is a matter of public record – anyone can take a gander whenever they want.
 A website isn’t doing anything illegal by posting the information included in the report, including your less-than-flattering picture as content fodder.
 Asking them politely to take it down may work, but if the owners make a living on advertising revenue based on visitors to their little corner of the web, getting it to vanish may be difficult to impossible.

 If the court sealed the record of your conviction, then any information pertaining to the arrest and subsequent sentence, including your mug shot, is out of the public domain.
 A website posting the photo and any information relating to the sealed court records is breaking the law and potentially violating your civil rights.
 Speaking with an experienced attorney can give you a clearer picture as to your options to both compel the site to take down your image and pursue money damages from them.

 Extortion and Your Criminal Past